 Avoid making your soft skills too generalist: recruiters will think you’ve just sent them a standard letter.
-“Generic cover letters are the worst and are redundant as I can just read the stuff off your CV,” says Angela Kuek, director of search firm The Meyer Consulting Group in Singapore.
+“Generic cover letters are the worst and are redundant as I can just read the stuff off your CV,” says Angela Kuek, director of search firm the Meyer Consulting Group in Singapore.
 “Use specific examples and talk about your unique selling points.
-Everyone says they're good communicators or good team players – make yours different,” adds Ben Batten, country general manager of recruitment firm Volt in Singapore.
+Everyone says they're good communicators or good team players – make yours different,” adds Ben Batten, managing director of recruitment firm Volt.

 Remember, you're pitching your suitability for the role, not simply listing random skills already on your resume.
-“Duplicating information which is on your CV isn't a good idea and is unlikely to be read by recruiters,” says Abeyasinghe from Morgan McKinley.
+“Duplicating information which is on your CV isn't a good idea and is unlikely to be read by recruiters,” says the Singapore-based recruiter.
 “So keep to the point and use a cover letter primarily to address specific issues which the CV hasn't touched on.”

 Don’t show off in your cover letter